Buy Prednisone (Prednisolone) online at lowes Price

 Eye and Ear Drops: For eye drops, tilt your head back, pull down your lower eyelid to create a pocket, and administer the drop.
 Close your eye and press gently on the inner corner to prevent the liquid from draining into the tear duct.
 For ear drops, tilt your head or lie down, pulling the earlobe up and back for adults (or down and back for children) to straighten the ear canal.
 After administering, stay in this position for a few minutes to allow the medication to penetrate.

-Injections: Prednisolone injections should only be given by a trained healthcare professional.
+Injections: Prednisone injections should only be given by a trained healthcare professional.
 The mode of injection (intramuscular, intra-articular, etc.) will depend on the condition being treated.

 Missed Dose: If you miss a dose, take it as soon as you remember.
 If it's close to your next dose, skip the missed dose and resume your regular schedule.
 Do not double the dose to catch up.

-What are the possible side effects of prednisolone?
+What are the possible side effects of Prednisone (Prednisolone)?

-Like all medications, prednisolone can cause side effects.
+Like all medications, Prednisone can cause side effects.
 While not everyone will experience these, it's essential to be informed.
 Common side effects include:

 • Stomach upset or irritation